nerfstudio-project/nerfstudio/docs/developer_guides/pipelines/datamanagers.md

 We currently don't have other implementations because most papers follow the VanillaDataManager implementation.
 However, it should be straightforward to add a VanillaDataManager with logic that progressively adds cameras, for instance, by relying on the step and modifying RayBundle and RayGT generation logic.

-## Migrating Your Datamanager to the New Datamanager
+## Migrating Your DataManager to the New DataManager

-As of January 2025, the FullImageDatamanager and ParallelImageDatamanager implementation now supports parallelized dataloading and dataloading from disk to preserve CPU RAM.
-If you would like your custom datamanager to also support these new features, you can migrate any custom dataloading logic to the `custom_view_processor` API.
+As of January 2025, the FullImageDatamanager and ParallelImageDatamanager implementations now support parallelized dataloading and dataloading from disk to avoid Out-Of-Memory errors.
+If you would like your custom datamanager to also support these new features, you can migrate any custom dataloading logic to the new `custom_view_processor()` API.
 Let's take a look at an example for the LERF method, which was built on Nerfstudio's VanillaDataManager.

 ```python
 class LERFDataManager(VanillaDataManager):  # pylint: disable=abstract-method